1. How are the videos organized?Hide

-Each autopsy is divided into 3-5 minute video parts.
+Each autopsy is divided into 1-5 minute video parts.
 These can be watched in order to view the entire case.
-Or, accessed via the search function, Body Map or History for specific content of interest, case comparisons, or focused anatomic/pathologic studies.
+Or, accessed via the search function, Body Map, History, Clinical Panels, or other search modes.
+Study individual cases, narrow searches to content of specific interest, or compare across the database.